ccwatcher

 What is ccwatcher?

 ccwatcher monitors the progress of computational chemistry calculations during their runtime.
-It parses important output and plots SCF energies. ccwatcher is highly platform-independent thanks to Python and the Qt Toolkit.
+It parses important output and plots SCF energies. ccwatcher is platform-independent thanks to Python and the Qt Toolkit.

 Why ccwatcher instead of ...?